DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   who: Alexey
 - line: "Yeah, it\u2019s open source.
 You can run it anywhere.
 I mean, you can still\
     \ organize it in a nice way.
 If you send it to the cloud, you can host it in the\
     \ right location.
 All the cloud providers allow this.
-But it still requires the\
+It still requires you\
-    \ data to pass through some safety checks in many, many cases.
+    \ to pass through some safety checks in many, many cases.
 It's doable, although\
     \ it may be hard.
 If you're selling something, you will have to object against\
     \ many things like this.
 Just paying money is also a hard thing for companies\
     \ to do.
 You have to convince them that you're worth it."